Editing, Writing and Media

 - The most influential theories on the future of media and publishing.

-- How to write in styles customary for various professional and public purposes, as well as how to subvert or modify those styles.
+- How to write in various professional and public genres, as well as how to subvert or modify them.

-- How to create innovative texts of your own, utilizing multiple media technologies.
+- How to produce and deliver innovative texts, utilizing multiple media technologies.

-- How to think interestingly about all of the above.
+- How to think critically about all of the above.